 The Quay Inn

-The Quay Inn in Minehead offer a wide range of food for all of the family to enjoy.
+The Quay Inn in Minehead offers a wide range of food for all of the family to enjoy.

 The Reeds Arms